dmmikkel/vuezy/README.md

 Same as replaceById, except that it will add the new item to the end of the list if no match is found.

+If item parameter is an array, it will be iterated and each object inside it added separately to the list.

+#### .deleteById (id [, prop])

+Delete the first record where property prop matches id

 ### Dictionary

 A dictionary of key-value pairs.